team-alembic/lambdajam-blast/README.md

 ### Intermediate: Implement the endgame condition

-The game ends when a player reaches 50 points or the game owner stops the game.
+The game ends when a player reaches 50 points.
 The winner is the player with the most points.

 ### Intermediate: Add sound effects using the HTML5 audio element